jamesmarlowe/lua-resty-hmac/README.md

 Attempts to generate the date and an authentication string for use in an auth header.

-In case of success, returns a table {date = date, auth = auth}.
-In case of errors, returns nil with a string describing the error.
+In case of success, returns a table `{date = date, auth = auth}`.
+In case of errors, returns `nil` with a string describing the error.

 [Back to TOC](#table-of-contents)